 diyAudioComponents.com High quality ribbon microphones and related parts, based in Latvia.

 DoctorTweek.co.uk Outstanding low-cost hobby site for pedal building parts, and also carries a wonderful selection of control knobs.

 edicron.co.uk Main UK wholesaler of all current production valves.
 Catering for the private individual as well as businesses, they even provide a valve branding service.
 Catalogue available on email request, prices unbeatable.

-www.ElectroJumble.Org Nottingham seller of general amp and guitar hardware, including an excellent selection of reasonably priced new valves.
+www.ElectroJumble.Org Nottingham seller of general amp and radio hardware.

 www.HotRoxUK.com Seller of various vintage electronics parts and literature, in the New Forest area.